Calculating Mutual Information between a Reward Maximizer and its Environment: Results

 For all of these reward maximisation frameworks, our proof follows roughly the same steps.
 First, we ensure that the value function $V_{\pi}(x)$ is only influenced by the policy through its effect on the transition matrix, meaning that Theorem \ref{thm:equalvolumes} applies.
 Then, we show that the the value function is a real analytic function of $x$ and define a `difference function' $f_{ij}(x) = V_{\pi_i}(x)-V_{\pi_j}(x)$ which captures the difference in performance between policies $\pi_i$ and $\pi_j$ in an environment $x$.
 Having done this, we make use of the following standard lemma. \begin{lemma} For a real analytic function $f(x)$, either the set $\{x:f(x)=0\}$ has zero measure or the function is identically zero. \end{lemma} \begin{proof} A proof can be found in \cite{mityagin2015zero}. \end{proof}

 Applying this lemma to $f_{ij}(x)$ tells us that, for any pair of policies $\pi_i$ and $\pi_j$, the set of environments for which their performance is the same has measure zero.
 This means that, in all environments except a set of measure zero, there is a unique optimal policy for maximising the value function $V_{\pi}(x)$.
-This allows us to apply Lemma \ref{lem:nlogm} to the value function, yielding the result.\\
+This allows us to apply Lemma \ref{lem:nlogm} to the value function, yielding the result.
+A schematic diagram, showing the proof structure can be found in Figure \ref{fig:proof_strategy} in Appendix \ref{ap:proof_strategy}.\\

 We will now introduce some terminology and notation used when discussing reward functions throughout the paper.
 Let $r:S\rightarrow (0,1)$ be a reward function over states and let $S_t$ be the random variable corresponding to the environment state at time $t$.
 The random variable $S_t$ is distributed depending on the environment $x$ along with the previous state $S_{t-1}$ and the action taken by the policy at the previous timestep $A_t=\pi(S_{t-1})$.
 For a fixed environment and a deterministic, Markovian policy of the kind we are considering, we can write $P(S_t=s_i)$ as \be P(S_t=s_i) = \sum_{s_j\in S}P(S_t=s_i|X=x, S_{t-1}=s_j, A_t=\pi(s_j))P(S_{t-1}=s_j) \, . \ee Notice that $P(S_t=s_i|X=x, S_{t-1}=s_j, A_t=\pi(s_j))$ is simply equal to the transition matrix element $[M_{\pi}(x)]_{ji}$.
 Now let us introduce the notation $\vec{v}_t$ to write the probability distribution over states as a vector.
 The elements of $\vec{v}_t$ will correspond to the probabilities $P(S_t=s_i)$.
 As is standard in the study of Markov processes, this allows us to write the evolution of the probability distribution over states as the vector equation $\vec{v}_{t+1} = M_{\pi}(x)\vec{v}_{t}$.
 We will use this notation to express value functions in terms of the transition matrix, allowing us to apply Theorem \ref{thm:equalvolumes}.\\